godotengine/godot-docs/classes/class_camera.rst

 | *Getter* | get_zfar()      |
 +----------+-----------------+

-The distance to the far culling boundary for this Camera relative to its local z-axis.
+The distance to the far culling boundary for this camera relative to its local Z axis.

 .. _class_Camera_property_fov: